willkg/douglas/docs/dev_architecture.rst

    :linenothreshold: 5

 ======================
-Pyblosxom Architecture
+Douglas Architecture
 ======================

 Summary
 =======

-Pyblosxom uses the file system for data storage allowing you to use the text-based tools that you use for other parts of your workflow for your blog.
+Douglas uses the file system for data storage allowing you to use the text-based tools that you use for other parts of your workflow for your blog.

-Pyblosxom has a plugin system allowing users to augment and extend Pyblosxom's behavior to meet their specific needs.
+Douglas has a plugin system allowing users to augment and extend Douglas's behavior to meet their specific needs.

-This chapter covers Pyblosxom's architecture.
+This chapter covers Douglas's architecture.

 The code is fairly well documented and you should always consider the code to be the authority when the code and this manual are in